dashaDubin/project1_public/WRITEUP.md

 escpecially the one with the sql database and blob storage.
 I managed build the project form like 5th or 6th attempt and i spent couple of hours redeploying the app on no aparent reason.
 So lets see how this works, maybe i just had some bad luck.

+### Re-submission
+On comparison of scalability, availability and workflow The choice of the platform, App services vs VM depends on the problem a user needs to solve in a particular situation.
+VM offers a full freedom of choice of the environment a user can create and maintain for the application.
+It also provides a user with an opportunity to control webservers, traffic and your application's configuration.
+However that comes at a cost of maintaining the whole VM and app by yourself, monitor the security and OS updates etc...
+Whereas if you don't need such a full control of your application, you can go ahead and use an app service.
+It gives you an advantage of seemless deployment and integrated github, you can maintain prod and dev environments simultaneously.
+But your app has to be constant throughtout its lifetime, the resources it needs, tha bandwidth etc.

 ### Assess app changes that would change your decision.
 If it will work badly with an app service in terms of app deployment i will switch to VM.
 I would consider switching to a VM as well if i would need a complete control over the OS,